ocranbillions/copenotes/README.md

 ## Creating a Google Password for the APP
-To get an app specific password from google, visit https://myaccount.google.com/security and follow the screenshots below
+I have provided a google password below if you'd like to setup quickly.
+Otherwise you can get your Google App specific password by visiting https://myaccount.google.com/security and follow the screenshots below

 Select `App Passwords`
 <img width="919" alt="Screenshot 2022-10-06 at 09 06 59" src="https://user-images.githubusercontent.com/20531075/194289273-5d047298-2cd0-4c0a-b5d1-f847f9f90929.png">